-On May 6, 2008, we received a notice from the Magistrate Court in Kiryat-Gat informing us that one of our employees had filed a lawsuit against us alleging that he suffered a personal injury during his employment with us.
-The plaintiff is seeking financial compensation in the amount of NIS 202,000 (approximately \$57,000) for past damages and additional damages for future lost income, pain and suffering in such amount as the court may determine.
-We submitted the claim to our insurance company, which has confirmed that it will assume the defense for the lawsuit, without prejudicing its rights to deny coverage.
+Three lawsuits have been filed against us by one current employee and two former employees alleging that they had suffered personal injuries during their employment with us and are seeking aggregate financial compensation of approximately \$270,000 for past damages and additional amounts for future lost income, pain and suffering as the court may determine.
+We submitted the claims to our insurance company, which informed us that it is reviewing the statements of claim without prejudicing its rights to deny coverage.